-- 6. Describe how building and contents damage are affected by performance of hurricane mitigation measures and secondary characteristics.
-Identify any assumptions. - 7.
-Describe how hurricane mitigation measures and secondary characteristics affect the uncertainty of the vulnerability.
-Identify any assumptions. - 8.
-Provide a completed Form V-4, Differences in Hurricane Mitigation Measures and Secondary Characteristics.
+- 1. Describe any modifications to hurricane mitigation measures and secondary characteristics in the hurricane model since the currently accepted hurricane model. - 2.
+Describe the procedures used to calculate the impact of hurricane mitigation measures and secondary characteristics, including software, its identification, and current version.
+Describe whether or not such procedures have been modified since the currently accepted hurricane model. - 3.
+Provide a completed Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage.
 Provide a link to the location of the form [insert hyperlink here].